qdm12/gluetun-wiki/setup/providers/protonvpn.md

 - `OPENVPN_USER` is your **OPENVPN specific** username.
 Find it at [account.proton.me/u/0/vpn/OpenVpnIKEv2](https://account.proton.me/u/0/vpn/OpenVpnIKEv2).
 - `OPENVPN_PASSWORD`

-### Wireguard only
+### WireGuard only

 - `VPN_TYPE=wireguard`
-- `WIREGUARD_PRIVATE_KEY` is your 32 bytes key in base64 format.
-The private key can only be obtained by [generating a Wireguard configuration file](https://account.protonvpn.com/downloads).
-Generate a Wireguard configuration file, copy the displayed `PrivateKey` value and optionally download the configuration file.
-Note this value is the same for all ProtonVPN servers. 💁 [Guide on how to generate a configuration file](https://protonvpn.com/support/wireguard-configurations/)
+- `WIREGUARD_PRIVATE_KEY` is your 32 byte key in base64 format.

+💁 To obtain the `WIREGUARD_PRIVATE_KEY` value, provision a configuration file from [account.proton.me/u/0/vpn/WireGuard](https://account.proton.me/u/0/vpn/WireGuard).
+The content of the WireGuard configuration file that ProtonVPN generates contains the `PrivateKey` value in the `[Interface]` section.
+Note that the private key value is the same for all ProtonVPN servers.
+All other values in the ProtonVPN WireGuard Configuration file should be ignored and not set in Gluetun environment variables.
+[ProtonVPN documentation on how to generate a WireGuard configuration file](https://protonvpn.com/support/wireguard-configurations/)

 ## Optional environment variables